M7641/webapp-playground/full_app/frontend/makingAnApp.md

 The steps from here are not overly clear.
 We can add it to the scripts which I have done in this project.
 It will also prevent building if any of the rules are broken as well.
 There is a fix flag which I have enabled, but I am not sure if it has done anything yet.

 Plenty to refine here, but VScode has picked up on it at least and it is pointing out issues as we go so I think this is in a good place.

-## 5 - What next?

-1. State management (Redux/Recoil)
-2. tailwindcss
-3. Querying, why not just use fetch? <- more of a server thing to be fair.

 ### Husky